Table of Contents

 Number 3: Hike Together

 We started going on date hikes when our son was two.
 We take him on hikes often.
-However, they could never be too difficult or strenuous, especially once he started getting beyond 30 pounds.
+But, they never can be too difficult or strenuous, especially once he started getting beyond 30 pounds.
 Date hikes are a great way to get out into nature and do some more strenuous hiking with your spouse.

 Number 4: Beach & Boats

 We have canoes that also have sails on them.
-Before we had our son, we took them out on the water frequently.
-We would find a remote, quiet beach that we could canoe/sail to and then hang out.
+Before we had our son, we took them out on the water often.
+We would find a remote, quiet beach that we canoe/sail to and then hang out.
 These dates involved lots of beach time and swim time before sailing back.
 It occurred to us last summer that we can once again make that a fun daytime date.
-If you have paddleboards, or any other on-the-water toys, you can give this option a try.
+If you have paddle boards or any other on-the-water toys, you can give this choice a try.

 Number 5: Virtual Reality

 I recently took my husband out to a new place in town.
 A modern-day arcade filled with nothing but virtual reality bays.
 The game world becomes your world and your world is in the game.
 We spent an hour playing games that were fun, exhausting, and mentally challenging.
-Together we improved at the game, and conquered, sort of.
+Together we improved at the game and conquered.
 It was a lot of fun and I am sure we will be doing that again soon.

 Number 6: Amusement-Style Games